commonknowledge/movement-app/scripts/script.md

 ## Post Event Feedback - Next Day

 - Thanks for using _Movement_.
-We would love to find out how we can help improve your YYYY.
+We would love to find out how we can help improve your group [GROUP NAME].
 We're sending you a short survey so we can find out more.

 - What kinds of information would you like to know about your event?
 Choose as many as you like!